tigera/operator/RELEASING.md

 1. Go to https://github.com/tigera/operator/releases and edit the release tag to include the generated release notes, and update the title.

+1. Close the milestone for this release. https://github.com/tigera/operator/milestones

 1. Go to https://github.com/tigera/operator/milestones and create any new milestones that should exist (e.g., next patch release)